 2. Slavko Vraneš

-Slavko Vraneš was born in 1983 and is a basketball player who played for the team Ayandez Sazan Tehran and was one of the world’s tallest players.
+Born in 1983, Slavko Vraneš is a former basketball player who played for the team Ayandez Sazan Tehran and was one of the world’s tallest players.

 Slavko was very talented, and at an early age, he played basketball in the Serbian club.